-- Blend well and add more salt, green chilies, or lemon juice to taste.
+- Taste and adjust salt, green chilies, or lemon juice as desired.

-- Using little oil and sugar help keeping the color fresh.
+- Using a little oil and sugar keeps the color fresh.

-Mix mint leaves with cilantro half and half (just use mint leaves no stems)
+Mix mint leaves (without stems) with cilantro half and half.

-- To make a delicious dip for vegetables, chips, or crackers, mix 1 part chutney and 3 parts yogurt.
+- To make a delicious dip for vegetables, chips, or crackers, mix one part chutney and three parts yogurt.